- Income From House Property: How to Calculate Income From House Property

 The interest paid during the financial year on the house loan availed is to be deducted under section 24 of the Income Tax Act.

 The final value that arrives is your income from the house property.
-This is taxable at the slab rate applicable on your income.
+This is taxable at the slab rate applicable to your income.

 If an individual owns a self-occupied property purchased on loan, claiming a deduction on home loan interest will result in loss as the Gross Annual Value of the house property will be nil.
 This loss can be adjusted in income from other heads.